tranquilts/MATCH/README.md

 # MATCH
 ## **Primary Target Audience**
-Our primary target audience are students that are typically aged above 10+ in order to provide a fun gaming experience alongside being educational and a way to keep the brain active.
+Our primary target audience are students that are typically aged above 10+ in order to provide a fun gaming experience, alongside being educational and a way to keep the brain active.
 Our website aims to be simple to use with a clean intuitive UI design as well as being accessible to players of all abilities.

 ## **User Requirements**
 ### Functional Requirements